yasukawa426/jetpack-joyride-clone/README.md

 - [x] Save highscore between sessions
 - [ ] Shoot objects from player when flying
 - [ ] Particle effects when destroing objects(?) - Killing enemies with our flying magic?
+- [ ] Add scaling difficulty based on score (faster scrolling, more timers?)

 WIP